 Overview

 Customer’s interior blind is installed on the inside of a window and creates an insulation buffer between the glass and the fabric on the blind.
 The blind fully seals the window, so is very good for insulation.
-It is necessary to develop a product that helps people conserve energy at home and in high offices/apartments by automatically closing to keep the house cool in summer or opening to warm the house in winter.
+It is necessary to develop a product that helps people conserve energy at home and in high offices/apartments by intelligently and automatically closing to keep the house cool in summer or opening to warm the house in winter.

 Currently use for interior blinds:

 240VAC tubular motors with wireless remote (radio, not Infrared)

+240VAC tubular motors with hardwired switches

-Solar tubular Motors with a 12V DC motor, solar panel, battery and wireless remote
+Solar tubular Motors with an integrated 12V DC motor, wireless receive and battery, combined with a solar panel and wireless remote.

 Manual spring balanced operation